Alan Joyce (businessman): Personal life

-Joyce identifies as Catholic.
-In 2015, he became a member of the Australian Republic Movement, which argues that Australia should replace the monarchy to become a republic with an Australian head of state.
+Joyce holds both Irish and Australian citizenship.
+He returns to Ireland about twice a year and has said that while "Ireland is a phenomenal place", his life is in Sydney.

 In 2011, he was successfully treated for prostate cancer.
+He ran the airline from home while recovering from surgery.

-Joyce and his long-term New Zealander partner, Shane Lloyd, married on November 2, 2019, on the rooftop of the Museum of Contemporary Art in Circular Quay.
+Joyce is openly gay.
+He and his long-term New Zealander partner, Shane Lloyd, married on 2 November 2019, on the rooftop of the Museum of Contemporary Art in Circular Quay.
+They had been together for about 20 years when they married.
 The couple live in the Rocks, an inner suburb of Sydney.